A Brief History of Cadillac

 Cadillac was formed from the remnants of the Henry Ford Company after Henry Ford left his company due to a conflict with his investors.
 Ford's investors William Murphy and Lemuel Bowen hired engineer Henry M. Leland, and they began manufacturing automobiles using Leland's proven single-cylinder engine.
 From there, Cadillac Automobile Company was established on August 22, 1902.
-Cadillac's first cars were the Runabout and Tonneau, two-seat horseless carriages, that were completed in October 1902.
+Cadillac's first cars were the Runabout and Tonneau, two-seat horseless carriages, which were completed in October 1902.
 Cadillac displayed the new vehicles at the New York Auto Show in January 1903, gathering 2,000 firm orders.

 Cadillac XT4: Cadillac's entry-level crossover SUV, introduced in 2019.
 Today's Cadillac XT4 includes a hands-free power liftgate, twin-clutch all-wheel drive, and head-up display that projects key information onto the windshield.

-Cadillac XT5: Debuting in 2017, the mid-size SUV became Cadillac's best-selling car.
-The Cadillac XT5 comes in luxury, premium luxury, and Sport trims.
-Although new to the market, we at Rod's Japanese Auto Care are familiar with Cadillac XT5's.
-We can perform a multitude of services, including hybrid service, and auto repair.
+Cadillac XT5: Debuting in 2017, the mid-size SUV became Cadillac's bestselling car.
+The Cadillac XT5 comes in luxury, premium luxury, and sport trims.
+Although new to the market, we at Rod's Japanese Auto Care are familiar with Cadillac XT5s.
+We can perform a multitude of services, including hybrid service and auto repair.

 Cadillac Escalade: The Escalade was introduced in 1999.
-The full-sized, body-on-frame SUV was a popular choice with hip-hop artists in the early 2000s and remains a popular choice for executives.
+The full-size, body-on-frame SUV was a popular choice with hip-hop artists in the early 2000s and remains a popular choice for executives.
 The SUV has three rows of seats and can seat up to eight people.
-When the time comes to bring your Escalade in for auto repair, or hybrid service, feel free to bring it to Rod's Japanese Auto Care in Bellingham.
+When the time comes to bring your Escalade in for auto repair or hybrid service, feel free to bring it to Rod's Japanese Auto Care in Bellingham.

-Cadillac CTS: Cadillac's midsize luxury sedan that was nominated for the 2002 North American Car of the Year.
-The CTS also won MotorWeek's Driver's Choice Awards for "Best Sport Sedan" in 2008 and 2009, as well as Motor Trend Car of the Year in 2008.
-In 2010, the CTS was in the Car and Driver's 10Best List under the sub-headline "Maybe the best American car ever made."
+Cadillac CTS: The CTS is Cadillac's mid-size luxury sedan that was nominated for the 2002 North American Car of the Year.
+The CTS also won MotorWeek's Driver's Choice Awards for "Best Sport Sedan" in 2008 and 2009 as well as Motor Trend’s Car of the Year in 2008.
+In 2010, the CTS was in Car and Driver's 10 Best List under the sub-headline "Maybe the best American car ever made."

 Cadillac XTS: The Cadillac XTS is a full-size luxury sedan whose base engine is a 3.6-liter V6 with 304 hp.